-GUI Element Description • Clicking the Back icon brings you back to the Multicam configuration module.
-IP Config Clicking IP Config displays the IP Configuration page where you configure your IP streams.
-See section "Overview of IP Configuration" on page 322.
-PTP Config Clicking PTP Config displays the PTP Configuration page where you configure and monitor the clock synchronization settings.
-See section "PTP Configuration" on page 347 .
+GUI Ele ment Description • Clicking the Back icon brings you back to the Multicam configuration module.
+Video IP Config Clicking Video IP Config displays the Video IP Configuration page where you configure your IP streams.
+See section "Overview of Video IP Configuration" on page 410.
+MV IP Config Clicking MV IP Config displays the Multiviewer IP Configuration page where you configure the incoming and outgoing video IP streams of the internal multiviewer (MV4X) of your server.
+See section "MV IP Configuration" on page 468.
+The MV IP Config button will not be available if the protocol is 2022-6 or 2022-8.
+W!
+Protoc col Config Clicking Protocol Config displays the Protocol Configuration page where you configure and monitor the clock synchronization, NMOS and Ember+ services and IP transport protocol settings.
+See section "Protocol Configuration" on page 482. - D2 Clicking the Import icon displays the errors that were encountered the last time a LiveIP configuration file was imported.
+This button only appears in the event of a failed import.
 Clicking the History icon displays former change notifications.
-0 Clicking the About icon opens the Welcome page of the Multicam web interface giving access to the documentation and support phone numbers.

-When settings have been modified but not saved in one of the configuration pages, a red (invalid changes) and/or green (valid changes) icons are displayed next to the page name in the Menu bar.
+0 Clicking the About icon opens the Welcome page of the Multicam web interface giving access to the documentation and support phone numbers. (invalid cha ngs have been modified but not saved in one of the configuration pages, a red anges) and/or green (valid changes) icons are displayed next to the page name in par.
 Only valid changes are committed when you save the changes: